Go to our COVID-19 page to learn more.

 What is the Request Service?

-This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, School of Fine Arts Resource Center, Avery Point, Stamford, Waterbury, or Hartford) be pulled and held for pickup at the circulation desk of your choice.
+This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, Music & Dramatic Arts Library, Avery Point, Stamford, Waterbury, or Hartford) be pulled and held for pickup at the circulation desk of your choice.

 Who can use this service?